 c.
 Couplers shall be securely keyed into place to prevent looseness in the drive mechanisms.

 d.
 Systems that do not drive all rails shall be unacceptable.

-4. (optional) Operator handles shall be available at each end of each possible aisle.
+6. (optional) Dual control – Carriage controls shall be available at each end of each possible aisle.

-5. Operator handles and aisle access both into and around the system shall conform to all applicable codes including but not limited to the Americans with Disabilities Act.
+12. Operator controls and aisle access both into and around the system shall conform to all applicable codes including but not limited to the Americans with Disabilities Act.

 G. End/Face Panels: